cloudmesh-community/sp19-516-124/project-report/report.md

 This will show your account permission.
 For Example:
 ![@label](images/resourceproviderstatus.png)

 View your assigned roles and determine if you have adequate permissions to assign an AD app to a role.

 If not, an administrator will need to add you to the `User Access Administrator` role.
 In the following image, the user is assigned to the `User Access Administrator` role, which means that user has adequate permissions.

 ### Instantiating an Libcloud Azure ARM Compute Driver

 Use `<Application_Id>` for “key” and the `<Your_Password>` for “secret”.

 Once you have the `tenant id`, `subscription id`, `application id (“key”)`, and `password (“secret”)`, you can create an AzureNodeDriver:

 ![@label](images/instantiatearmdriverdetail.png)

-To interact with my Azure VMs, I have chosen the method to start a VM that is currently in a stopped state.
+To interact with Azure VMs, You can pick from the available ARM methods.
+For example, start a VM that is currently in a stopped state.

 This would be accomplished with the `ex_start_node` method listed in the ARM driver documentation :

 ![@label](images/exstartnode.png)

-This is the Python code that I generated in order to test this method (Note: at the time of this writing this command did not return successfully)
+This is the Python code that was generated in order to test this method:
+(Note: at the time of this writing this command did not return successfully)

 ```
 from libcloud.compute.types import Provider